LeoMetasch/DEL-Project/README.md

   exposed by the AST or evaluator yet.
 - New scenarios should receive two explicit paraphrases before being used in a robustness run.

+## AI Usage
+- AI was employed in this codebase for coding assitance, annotiation of the code as well as the creation of this README file.